Personal Independence Payment (PIP)

 The claimant questionnaire is titled 'How your disability affects you'.
 This is your opportunity to describe your life with cystic fibrosis.
 When filling in this questionnaire it is worth using the assessment criteria guide to help you describe your experience of disability.

-Once the claimant questionnaire has been returned to DWP, the case is referred to an assessment provider (AP) along with any supporting evidence provided.
+Once the claimant questionnaire has been returned to DWP (or submitted online), the case is referred to an assessment provider (AP) along with any supporting evidence provided.
 The AP then conducts the assessment, gathering any further evidence necessary before providing an assessment report to the DWP.

 It is worth bearing in mind at all stages of your claim that this benefit aims to enable you to live an independent life.
 Being able to demonstrate, with examples, how your condition negatively impacts on your ability to lead an independent life and the extra costs you incur is critical to getting the decision you deserve.
 Use the assessment criteria guide to help you.